gitsunitha/ReactPortfolio/README.md

 # ReactPortfolio
-This is a test portfolio in React.
+This is a portfolio in React.